drtsekis/discord_reels_bot/README.md

 - **Tables**:
   - `reels`: Stores each Reel (`id`, `user_id`, `image_url`, `datetime`, `likes`).
   - `reel_likes`: Tracks likes (`user_id`, `image_url`) for each reel.
-  - (Optional) Additional tables, such as `duty`, can be created for extra features.

 **Data Retention**:
 A background task runs every 10 minutes (`@tasks.loop(minutes=10)`) to remove Reels older than 24 hours (`86400` seconds).